Skip to content

 • A dual “resident-driven” and “department-driven” wellness program.

 In conclusion, I want to thank you for the opportunity to present our residency program.
-I extend an invitation to you to learn more and see our great residency program in action.
+I hope I’ve conveyed a sense of what a special place this is to be.

 Rae Bacharach, DO